 Just weeks later, President Barack Obama ordered US troops to deploy to West Africa to partner with other agencies in fighting an Ebola outbreak spinning rapidly out of control.
-Critics decried the use of US forces as first responders, arguing that Operation United Assistance constituted a neo-colonial occupation and represented the securitization of a public health emergency.
+Critics decried the use of US forces as first responders, arguing that Operation United Assistance (OUA) constituted a neo-colonial occupation and represented the securitization of a public health emergency.

 But the critical emphasis on large-scale deployments like OUA distracts from careful analysis of a more impacting and worrisome kind of partnership.
 The fact is that by the time OUA was announced, US armed forces had already had a long partnership with Liberia’s military.
 Military-to-military relationships have become the dominant mode of US engagement with the African continent, and these relationships are overwhelming cast as institutional partnerships.
 (To wit, ten of the twelve areas of security cooperation are described by AFRICOM on its website as partnerships.)